msaari/18sh/readme.md

 18SH follows semantic versioning; the biggest catch is that save file compatibility is only guaranteed within major versions.

+## Installing

+Clone from Github or download the files.
+Then install the Node modules with

+	npm install

+and you're ready to go.
+18SH requires [Node.js](https://nodejs.org/en/download/).

 ## Usage

 Run 18SH with Node: